Typeface or Font Readability

 Does it strike you as you read this, that websites such as dyslexic.com, together with those people who maintain that this or that font style is better for people with reading difficulties, still have a bit of mugging up to do?

-That said, though, if you were to lay out some text to be read by a person who has a reading difficulty, and you used a font with a looped g, you can be sure that some expert educator or another will tell you that this is not correct, that the target audience will not be able to read it easily.
+All that said, though, if you were to lay out some text to be read by a person who has a reading difficulty, and you used a font with a looped g, you can be sure that some expert educator or another will tell you that this is not correct, that the target audience will not be able to read it easily.
 The research from the University of Reading, Typography for Children, is interesting in this respect, it found that there is no evidence that says that either serif or sans serif typefaces are intrinsically more legible, but teacher opinion, generally, favours sans-serif typefaces because of the ‘simplicity of the letter shapes’, by which they presumably mean the similarity of the letter shapes to those that the teacher uses when presenting handwritten words to their pupils.
 (For as you can quickly establish from a look at, say, Myfonts.com, there is no specific letter shape that is exclusive to a sans-serif font, except perhaps for the absence of serifs, which might be considered to make the letter shapes a bit more simple, possibly, sometimes.)

 There may be something in the argument that letterforms that look rather similar to those that have been taught, will be better received by people who have a learning disability.
 I would imagine that this does not apply to someone with dyslexia, but for a person with learning disabilities, it may be a point to bear in mind.
 So far as I am aware, no real research has been done on this.
 And it begs the question, what typeface looks like the teacher’s handwriting, when you do not know what the teacher’s handwriting looked like?